Oldunixhacker/nautilus-gdebi/README.md

 # GDebi Package Installer for Nautilus

 *Note: This extension does not support the new libadwaita Files.
+Tested on Debian bookworm and it failed.
 GNOME caused a breaking change causing several Nautilus extensions to break.
-Downgrade to a lower version of Nautilus if you have version 43.
+Downgrade to a lower version of Nautilus if you have version 43 (this may be a hard challenge without downgrading your entire OS).
 If you have any solutions, feel free to open a pull request! ;)*

 Installs Debian packages quickly with the Nautilus (GNOME Files) file context menu.